gideonMCove/u4_lesson_django_REST_API/README.md

 You can also use "__all__" in your fields to simply take all of them

 ## Views

+Using the `Artist` and `Song` models that we have already implemented, let's create templates to display our application's data!
+Views in Django are similar to controllers in Express.
+They pass data to our templates.

 Django REST framework has a bunch of utility functions and classes for implementing sets of views in Django.
 Instead of creating each view